What is a Capital Improvement

 Hurricane Supply Kits

-Provide your residents a list of essential items or supplies they will need to have handy before and whenever a storm is approaching.
+Provide your residents with a list of essential items or supplies they need to have handy before and whenever a storm is approaching.
 Important things include cash, personal documents, non-perishable food, water, clothing, medications, personal hygiene items, a fully charged cell phone, etc.

 Roles and Responsibilities

-Specify the roles and responsibilities of the HOA before, during, and after the emergency occurs.
+Specify the roles and responsibilities of the HOA before, during, and after the emergency.
 For instance, what will the association communicate to residents, and what mediums will be used?
 Text messages, emails, community website?
 Similarly, specify what is expected from the residents to preserve their safety and the community’s safety.

 Standard Protocols

 Share a list of standard procedures for different situations.
-For example, what to do if water or electricity are shut off, flooding occurs, or if the government issues an evacuation notice.
-Evaluate all the potential situations residents might be exposed to and determine the safest plan of action for them.
-Remember that not everyone has experienced hurricanes before, so what might seem like an obvious solution for some might not be for others.
+For example, what should be done if water or electricity are shut off, flooding occurs, or if the government issues an evacuation notice?
+Evaluate all the potential situations residents might be exposed to and determine the safest action plan for them.
+Remember, not everyone has experienced hurricanes before.
+What may seem like an obvious solution to some might not be apparent to others.

 Site Plan

-Include a site plan or map pointing out critical areas in the community and access to water valves, lift stations, generators, etc. In some cases, local officials will instruct communities in the most threatened areas to turn off electricity, gas, and water before evacuating.
+Include a site plan or map pointing out critical areas in the community and access to water valves, lift stations, generators, etc. Sometimes, local officials instruct communities in the most threatened areas to turn off electricity, gas, and water before evacuating.

 Evacuation Plan

-Establish a detailed evacuation plan and include a map highlighting emergency exits, evacuation paths, nearby shelters, gas stations, and drugstores.
+Establish a detailed evacuation plan, including a map highlighting emergency exits, evacuation paths, nearby shelters, gas stations, and drugstores.

 Instructions for Re-entry